 In addition to its NCAA Division I status, the University of Denver’s women’s soccer team also competes in The Summit League.
 Led by Jeff Hooker, who has been head coach since 1992, Denver has appeared in six NCAA Tournaments, most recently in 2017.
 The team also advanced to the Round of 16 in the coveted NCAA Women’s College Cup Tournament.

 University of Florida

-Like most of the other teams on our list, the women’s soccer team of University of Florida competes in Division I of the NCAA.
+Like most of the other soccer programs on our list, the women’s soccer team of the University of Florida competes in Division I of the NCAA.
 The Gators also compete in the competitive Southeastern Conference (SEC), in which they nearly always rank in the top 10.
 The team has been led by Becky Burleigh since its founding in 1994.
 Since then, the Gators have established an outstanding winning percentage of 77%.
 They’ve made 21 NCAA Tournament appearances, including a Championship win in 1998.